sinharaksh1t/rust-boilerplate-starship/.github/contribution-guide.md

 #### Pull Request

-- There is a pull request template, which needs to be filled for any pull request.
-It will be automatically created once you create a pull request, but you go through it here [PR-template](./PULL_REQUEST_TEMPLATE.md).
+- There is a pull request template that needs to be filled for any pull requests.
+It will automatically be generated once you create a pull request.
+Feel free to go through it [here](./PULL_REQUEST_TEMPLATE.md).
 - Update the [README](../README.md) with details of any new features added, provide examples on how to use the newly added feature.